krzykawska/digital-cv/index.md

-## Martyna Krzykawska-Serda, Ph.D.

- Department of Biophysics and Cancer Biology
+**Department of Biophysics and Cancer Biology
-Faculty of Biochemistry, Biophysics and Biotechnology Jagiellonian University
+Faculty of Biochemistry, Biophysics and Biotechnology Jagiellonian University**
 Gronostajowa 7
 30-387 Krakow, Poland